 It literally changed the game for me.

-I’ve used it religiously every week for the past five years (except when out exploring or vacationing).
+I’ve used it religiously every week for the past five years, except when I’m out exploring or vacationing.

 The simple purpose is to connect your dreams, outcomes, and desires to the actions you take on a daily and weekly basis.

 This goes hand in hand with my Goal Setting and Action Workbook.

 Remember, there’s a free workbook download of the full process at the bottom of this article for you to actually fill out each week.

 Note: the process is usually 5 steps, but I made it into 8 for explanation purposes…

 The days of diving into Monday morning totally unprepared are over.
 Reserve a minimum of an hour (maybe 1.5 or 2) each week for your planning process.
 At first this is as counter-intuitive as working out – but no matter how crazy your schedule is, you will be more effective, confident and calm if you take time before you jump into the storm.
 Look at your schedule and decide when is your best time at the start of each week.
 Ideally, make this is the same time every week so you can establish a ritual.
 For me it’s usually from 8-9:30 on Monday morning.
 Sometimes it’s Sunday.